-Your Career at IBM is a platform for employees and managers to help manage your skills and career growth at IBM.
-Split into four sections you will be empowered to plan your journey, build your skills, and grow your career with clarity and purpose.
+Your Career at IBM is a platform for IBMers to help manage their skills and career growth at IBM.
+Employees will be empowered to plan their journey, build their skills, and grow their careers with clarity and purpose.

 Leading with Design Thinking